joshuk/joshee-jekyll/_work/josh.ee.md

 Not only that, but I'd recently developed a strange obsession with making my sites as lightweight as possible.
 Importing a [20-40kb](https://gist.github.com/Restuta/cda69e50a853aa64912d) JS library (and subsequently forcing people to have JS turned on) for a site that had nearly no interaction or moving parts didn't really make sense for this.
 Maybe next time.

 I finally landed on using a static site generator, since it didn't require me to set up a back end and spat out plain ol' HTML files (which meant I could also host it for free 🤑).
 I forget how exactly I stumbled on static site generators, most likely through a post/comment on the [webdev subreddit](https://old.reddit.com/r/webdev/).

-I also don't remember why I chose to use [Jekyll](https://jekyllrb.com/) over others, not that it really matters in this case.
+I also don't remember why I chose to use [Jekyll](https://jekyllrb.com/) over others, though in retrospect I would probably use something like [Hugo](https://gohugo.io/) or [11ty](https://www.11ty.dev/).
+Really anything that isn't so _damn slow_.

 _(Note to self: maybe don't wait a year before writing about what you made next time)_